hosseinoliabak/cisco/Datacenter/04-01 Introduction to Storage and Storage Networking.md

   * Switched Fabric
     * A fabric is a storage area network buil with at least one FC switch
     * In a switched-fabric topology each device connects to a FC switch
+    * Highly available ans scalable
+    * A good SAN
+      * A server with two HBAs
+      * Two Fibre Channel switches
+      * A dual-controller storage arrays

 <figure>
   <img src="https://user-images.githubusercontent.com/31813625/236726695-f44ce53c-cfd6-470b-b159-144b2a439190.svg" alt="Figure 6: Storage Area Network">